kb-dk/access-digital-objects/README.md

 ## Caveats

-The APIs described have used by us for many years.
-We, the developers, created each of them for getting a job done.
+The APIs described have been used by us for many years.
+We, their developers, created each of them for getting a job done.
 They are usually well tested and works well, but they neither polished, nor are there any helpful error messages etc.

 The formats we are delivering are to a large extent based on standards.
 That means that in many places we refer to external